[Minor revision–posted 1/5/23 (replaces 4/4/19 edition)]

 2. In cases where the incumbent dean departs or will be absent for an extended period (three months or longer), the PSVP will solicit nominations from the departing dean, chairpersons, and tenured faculty for persons to be considered for appointment as the interim dean.
 For periods less than three months, an acting dean will be directly appointed by the PSVP in consultation with the incumbent dean.
 For either interim or acting dean appointments, preference will be given to nominees with administrative experience who can ensure effective administration of college functions during the absence of a permanent dean.
 Nominees may be from another college at TTU.
 The PSVP will interview up to three persons from the list of nominees who would be willing to serve as interim dean.
 The PSVP will select an interim dean from those interviewed.
 Before making the appointment, the PSVP will communicate the decision to the President, who will coordinate notification of the Chancellor and the TTUS Board of Regents.
 The Office of the PSVP will then communicate the selection to the faculty, staff, and administrators of the college.
 Interim (and acting) deans serve at the pleasure of the PSVP.

 4. The positions of academic dean, associate or assistant dean, and chairperson are defined below:

 a.
 Academic Dean

-The deans are the principal administrative officers of the following colleges and schools: the Davis College of Agricultural Sciences & Natural Resources, Architecture, Arts & Sciences, the Jerry S. Rawls College of Business Administration, Education, the Edward E. Whitacre College Engineering, Honors, Human Sciences, the Graduate School, the School of Law, Media & Communication, the School of Veterinary Medicine, the J.T. & Margaret Talkington College of Visual & Performing Arts, and the University Libraries.
+The deans are the principal administrative officers of the following colleges and schools: the Davis College of Agricultural Sciences & Natural Resources, the Huckabee College of Architecture, Arts & Sciences, the Jerry S. Rawls College of Business, Education, the Edward E. Whitacre Jr. College of Engineering, Honors, Human Sciences, the Graduate School, the School of Law, Media & Communication, the School of Veterinary Medicine, the J.T. & Margaret Talkington College of Visual & Performing Arts, and the University Libraries.